GravityPDF/gravity-pdf/README.txt

 = Requirements =

 Gravity PDF can be run on most shared web hosting without any issues.
 It requires **PHP 5.4+** (PHP 7.0+ recommended) and at least 64MB of WP Memory (128MB+ recommended).
-You'll also need to be running WordPress 4.2+ and have Gravity Forms 1.9+.
+You'll also need to be running WordPress 4.2+ and have [Gravity Forms 1.9+](http://www.gravityforms.com/).

-[Don't have Gravity Forms?
-Purchase a license](https://goo.gl/lsBOef) (any license type will do, although a Developer license will give you the best bang for the buck).
 If you aren't sure Gravity PDF will meet your needs (and haven't got a Gravity Forms license yet) you can [try out the software via our demo site](https://demo.gravitypdf.com).

 = Documentation & Support =